Algebraic geometry: Projective variety

 Just as the formulas for the roots of second, third, and fourth degree polynomials suggest extending real numbers to the more algebraically complete setting of the complex numbers, many properties of algebraic varieties suggest extending affine space to a more geometrically complete projective space.
 Whereas the complex numbers are obtained by adding the number i, a root of the polynomial x^{2} + 1, projective space is obtained by adding in appropriate points "at infinity", points where parallel lines may meet.

 To see how this might come about, consider the variety V(y − x^{2}).
 If we draw it, we get a parabola.
 As x goes to positive infinity, the slope of the line from the origin to the point (x, x^{2}) also goes to positive infinity.
 As x goes to negative infinity, the slope of the same line goes to negative infinity.

 Compare this to the variety V(y − x^{3}).
 This is a cubic curve.
 As x goes to positive infinity, the slope of the line from the origin to the point (x, x^{3}) goes to positive infinity just as before.
 But unlike before, as x goes to negative infinity, the slope of the same line goes to positive infinity as well; the exact opposite of the parabola.
-So the behavior "at infinity" of V(y − x^{3}) is different from the behavior "at infinity" of V(y − x^{2}).
+So the behaviour "at infinity" of V(y − x^{3}) is different from the behaviour "at infinity" of V(y − x^{2}).